 1. Dive to the Lion City in Zhejiang, China

-Ok, so it's pretty tough to beat out walking on the Great Wall of China on a bucket list.
+Ok, so it's pretty tough to beat out walking on the Great Wall of China on a China tour bucket list.
 The multitude of tourist frequenting the wall can make visiting a pain at times though.
 Next choice: how about diving among the ruins of an ancient underwater city?
 Lying beneath Qiandao Lake, or Thousand Island Lake, in China's Zhejiang Province is Lion City, named for the surrounding Five Lions Mountains and founded around 1,300 years ago.
 The ruins of this remarkable city cover an area of 62 football fields and have become a paradise for divers after being flooded to make way for a local dam project.
 Attempts to commercialize "China's Atlantis" as it has been called have been in the works for a while, so intrepid divers may want to visit sooner rather than later!

 2. Hike an Active Volcano in Ecuador

 Who hasn't heard of the Galapagos Islands?
 Rich with diverse plants and animals, the islands are a must-see for many nature lovers around the world.
-Ecuador has more to offer though, with rumbling volcanoes rising to blistering heights out of the center of the small country, providing for some dramatic photo-ops.
+Ecuador tours have more to offer though, with rumbling volcanoes rising to blistering heights out of the center of the small country, providing for some dramatic photo-ops.
 The most famous is the active Cotopaxi in the Andes, pictured above, reaching a a height of 19,347 ft.
 Since 1738, the stratovolcano has erupted more than 50 times, with mudflows creating the folded valleys surrounding it.
 Make it to the summit and you can cross "trek through the Andes" and "climb an active volcano" off your list.